usagov/usagov-2021/README.md

 PHPCodesniffer and the parallel linting tools should be installed automatically on a local environment via `composer install`.
 PHPCodeSniffer is used to ensure new code follows Drupal's coding standard.
 The parallel linter will check for PHP syntax errors.
 If they detect any errors, they must be fixed before a PR of changes can be accepted.

-The following composer scripts are aliases for running these tools. development setup
+The following composer scripts are aliases for running these tools.

 * Check for code style errors across all project files.
 Must have zero errors:
   `./bin/composer phpcs-errors`: